AGCCS/AGCCS-CTRL22/circuit/README.md

 # Developing/Testing AVR Firmware

-Assumimg that you have installed Optiboot as described above, application frimware development can be done via the J4 header in Arduino style, i.e., serial debugging via a terminal emulation and frimware flashinh via `avrdude -carduino` over the same serial line.
-If you go this path, we recommend you set up a simple adaptor, e.g.
+Assumimg that you have installed Optiboot as described above, application frimware can be installed and tested via the J4 header in Arduino style, i.e., serial debugging via a terminal emulation and frimware flashing via `avrdude -carduino` over the same serial line.
+If you go this path, we recommend you set up a simple adaptor including a keyswitch an AVR-RST to conveniently enter bootloader mode, e.g.

 ```
 USB-Serial-RX<-------------<AVR-TX0  (aka connector J4 pin 2)